wasmCloud/wasmdome-web/README.md

 Main web application UI.

 **NOTE** this is an experiment right now, don't take any of this seriously.
-Code taken from a demo graciously created for me by the author of [Real-Time Phoenix](https://pragprog.com/book/sbsockets/real-time-phoenix).
+Code taken from a demo graciously created for me by the author of [Real-Time Phoenix](https://pragprog.com/book/sbsockets/real-time-phoenix), the original can be found [here](https://github.com/sb8244/gnat-live-view-demo).

 # Original README